 Invalid Wills And Trusts: Telltale Signs

 People are not always happy with the terms of a will or trust.
 Perhaps they did not inherit as much as they thought they would, or some assets are going to a beneficiary of whom they do not approve.
-While these situations can be perfectly legal, sometimes they are not.
-At Mason & Helmers, our attorneys have extensive experience verifying the legality of estate documents, both in Minnesota and neighboring states.
+While these situations can be perfectly appropriate and represent the true intent of the person who signed the will or trust, sometimes they do not.
+At Mason & Helmers, our attorneys have extensive experience assessing the validity of estate planning documents in Minnesota.
 Here are some signs a will or trust may be invalid.

 Undue Influence

-This is a situation in which someone threatens or tricks the victim into changing the terms of a will or trust.
-While this is often a family member, sometimes a caretaker or new “friend” is responsible, exerting intense pressure on a vulnerable senior into taking action they otherwise would not have taken.
+This is a situation in which someone pressures the victim into changing the terms of a will or trust.
+While this is often a family member, sometimes a caretaker or new “friend” is responsible, exerting intense pressure on a vulnerable senior into taking an action they otherwise would not have taken.
+Wills and trusts that may be the product of undue influence can be challenged in court so the court can decide whether the will or trust was what the signer wanted, or what someone else wanted.

 Lack Of Capacity